 In August 2006, we moved and consolidated our home office into several buildings on one campus in the historic core of the Philadelphia, Pennsylvania Navy Yard.
 This acquisition allows for a more efficient operation of our Philadelphia-based offices and will support our growth needs for at least the next ten years.
 The property located at 5000 South Broad Street in Philadelphia is approximately five miles from our previous Philadelphia-based home offices.
 We currently occupy approximately 282,000 square feet at the Navy Yard.
 Options on several adjacent buildings are also available for at least the next ten years to allow for additional expansion if necessary.
-We spent approximately \$116 million on improvements made to our offices at the Navy Yard as of January 31, 2008.
 The expenditures to improve our Navy Yard facilities were capitalized and are being depreciated based on the useful life of the improvements and fixtures.

-Our customer contact center is located in Edgefield County, South Carolina as part of our 459,000 square foot distribution center, and occupies approximately 16,000 square feet.
+Our customer contact center is located in Trenton, South Carolina as part of our 459,000 square foot distribution center, and occupies approximately 16,000 square feet.
 Our office in Europe is located at 24 Market Place in London and occupies approximately 6,900 square feet of space.
 Our home offices and customer contact facilities are leased properties with varying lease term expirations through 2016.
 We own a 191,000 square foot distribution center in Lancaster County, Pennsylvania.
-During Fiscal Year 2008 we entered into an operating lease for a warehouse facility in Reno, NV.
+In March 2009, we began construction to expand this space by approximately 100,000 square feet.
+During Fiscal Year 2008 we entered into an operating lease for a warehouse facility in Reno, Nevada.
 The facility is approximately 175,500 square feet and is primarily used to support our western United States stores.
+During Fiscal Year 2008 we invested approximately \$6 million in equipment and other improvements for this location.
 The term of this lease is set to expire in 2017 with Company options to renew for up to an additional ten years.
-We invested approximately \$6 million in equipment and other improvements for this location.
+In March 2009, we executed an amendment to our original lease for an additional 39,000 square feet.
+Improvements to our home office and distribution facilities were necessary to adequately support our growth.
+We believe the expansion will support our growth for the next several years.
 For more information on our distribution center properties, see Item 1: Business-Company Operations-Distribution.
 We believe that our facilities are well maintained and in good operating condition.

-All of our Urban Outfitters, Anthropologie and Free People stores are leased and are well maintained and in good operating condition.
+All of our Urban Outfitters, Anthropologie, Free People and Terrain stores are leased, well maintained and in good operating condition.
 Our retail stores are typically leased for a term of ten years with renewal options for an additional five to ten years.
-Total estimated selling square feet for stores open, under lease at January 31, 2008, by Urban Outfitters, Anthropologie and Free People was approximately 1,184,000, 807,000 and 24,000, respectively.
-The average store selling square feet is approximately 9,700 for Urban Outfitters, 7,500 for Anthropologie and 1,600 for Free People.
+Total estimated selling square feet for stores open, under lease at January 31, 2009, by Urban Outfitters, Anthropologie, Free People and Terrain was approximately 1,348,000, 895,000, 42,000 and 20,000, respectively.
+Terrain also utilizes two acres of outdoor space to sell seasonal, live plants, accessories and outdoor furniture.
+The average store selling square feet is approximately 9,500 for Urban Outfitters, 7,400 for Anthropologie and 1,400 for Free People.
 Selling square feet can sometimes change due to floor moves, use of staircases, cash register configuration and other factors.
-The following table shows the location of each of our existing retail stores, as of January 31, 2008:
+The following table shows the location of each of our existing retail stores, as of January 31, 2009: